nextml/NEXT/README.md

 - `http://your_public_ec2_DNS_here:8000/query/query_page/PoolBasedTripletMDS/<exp_uid>/<exp_key>` for Active Non-Metric Multidimensional Scaling (MDS)
 - `http://your_public_ec2_DNS_here:8000/query/query_page/TupleBanditsPureExploration/<exp_uid>/<exp_key>` for Pure Exploration for Tuple Bandits

-Navigate to the strange fruit query link and answer some questions.
-Doing so will allow you provide the system with data you van view and interact with in the next step.
+Navigate to the strange fruit query link and answer some questions!
+Doing so will provide the system with data you can view and interact with in the next step.

 ## Accessing NEXT experiment results, dashboards, and data visualizations